jimmymorris/tootlist/README.md

 * Repeat one - Repeat single track
 * Random - Randomize mixtape order
 * “Radio mode" - This would be random list of all available tracks
+* Permalinks for mixtapes - Basically implementing a router so it's easy to share.